 What Factors Determine Whether an Investment is Ethical?

 The same factors that you might consider when it comes to personal ethics play a role in deciding whether an investment is ethical and what concerns you should have.
-They include:

 - Looking at the potential consequences of the decision, in this case investing in Bitcoin.